-- 1 From the watch face, select Add > Multisport. - 2 Select a multisport activity type, or enter a custom name.
-Duplicate activity names include a number, for example: Triathlon(2). - 3 Select two or more activity profiles. - 4 Select an option: - Select an option to customize specific activity settings.
+- 1 From the watch face, select START > Add > Multisport. - 2 Select a multisport activity type, or enter a custom name.
+Duplicate activity names include a number.
+For example, Triathlon(2). - 3 Select two or more activities. - 4 Select an option: - Select an option to customize specific activity settings.
 For example, you can select whether to include transitions. - Select Done to save and use the multisport activity. - 5 Select Yes to add the activity to your list of favorites.